fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 At this point, `super` will pass the `color` argument in the `initialize` defined in the subclass to that of the `Animal` superclass and invoke it.
 That explains the presence of `@name="brown"` when the `bruno` instance is created (i.e. the instance `initialize` method is using the argument as the value for __both__ the `name` and `color` instance variables).
 Finally, the subclass' `initialize` continues to set the `@color` instance variable.

-Note that passing a second argument to `GoodDog.new("brown")` will raise an `ArgumentError`, because the class `initialize` method in the `Animal` superclass is not equipped to take a second argument, and the instance method `initialize` in the `GoodDog` class also is not equipped to take a second argument.
+Note that passing a second argument to `GoodDog.new("brown")` will raise an `ArgumentError`, because the `initialize` instance method in the `Animal` superclass is not equipped to take a second argument, and the instance method `initialize` in the `GoodDog` class also is not equipped to take a second argument.

 When called with specific arguments, eg. `super(a, b)`, the specified arguments will be sent up the method lookup chain.
 ```